Skip to content

 Quartzite is naturally heat resistant—hot pans won’t leave a mark.
 It also resists UV radiation, so it won’t fade in sunny kitchens or outdoor installations.

 Its low porosity helps it resist staining, but we still recommend sealing your counters annually for extra protection.
-Trivets and cutting boards will help keep it pristine, but it can handle life’s messes with ease.
+Trivets and cutting boards will keep it pristine, but it can handle life’s messes with ease.

 Simple to Maintain